tharmes42/vCamDesk/README.md

 # vCamDesk
-Webcam on Desktop with support for 3rd-Party virtual background removal (= no greenscreen required)
+Shows your webcam on your desktop with support for 3rd-Party virtual background removal (= no greenscreen required)

 vCamDesk brings your webcam on your desktop as a free floating small window.
 It stays always on top of any other window or your desktop.